colinsauze/5minute-cloud-docker-intro/README.md

 ## Deploy on Google Cloud

-Google cloud has an option to deploy a container directly but it doesn't allow any network services like web servers running in that container to be accessed from the internet.
-Instead we will have to create a standard VM and manually run docker on it.

 * Go to the [Google Cloud Console](https://console.cloud.google.com/)
 * Click on the grill menu in the top left, choose "Compute Engine" and then click "VM Instances".